grace-notes/website/contents/topics/bible-exegesis-and-exposition.md

 method is the Epistle of Barnabas, a veritable loose cannon of speculation.
 He merely uses Moses as a springboard.

-Now, in that Moses said, “Ye shall not eat swine, nor an eagle, nor a hawk, nor a crow, nor any fish which has no scales on itself,” he included three doctrines in his understanding.
+Now, in that Moses said, “_Ye shall not eat swine, nor an eagle, nor a hawk, nor a crow, nor any fish which has no scales on itself,_” he included three doctrines in his understanding.

-Moreover he says to them in Deuteronomy, “And I will make a covenant of my ordinances with this people (emphasis mine).”
+Moreover he says to them in Deuteronomy, “_And I will make a covenant of my ordinances with this people (emphasis mine)._”

 What are those doctrines to which the Epistle of Barnabas refers?
 He introduces them with the phrase “he means”.